marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/03.Local-Setup/README.md

 $ terraform init

 # Plan
-$ terrafrom plan -var-file="local.tfvars" # then enter the KEYCLOAK_USER and KEYCLOAK_PASSWORD values
+$ terraform plan -var-file="local.tfvars" # then enter the KEYCLOAK_USER and KEYCLOAK_PASSWORD values

 # Apply the configuration
-$ terrafrom apply -var-file="local.tfvars" # then enter the KEYCLOAK_USER and KEYCLOAK_PASSWORD values
+$ terraform apply -var-file="local.tfvars" # then enter the KEYCLOAK_USER and KEYCLOAK_PASSWORD values
 ```

 ## 7. Get Keycloak Values and add them to the Environment Variable file